G-Research/yunikorn-web/README.md

 }
 ```

-Changes will connect the web UI to the UHS instance running on `http://localhost:3100` and use the YuniKorn API that is running on `http://localhost:30001`.
+These settings will connect the web UI to the UHS instance running on `http://localhost:3100` and use the YuniKorn API that is running on `http://localhost:30001`.

 For details on how to run UHS, please refer to the [UHS README](https://github.com/g-Research/unicorn-history-server/blob/main/README.md).